 CLÁR is a targeted investment programme that provides funding for small scale infrastructural projects in rural areas which have suffered the greatest levels of population decline.
 The aim of CLÁR is to support the sustainable development of identified CLÁR areas with the aim of attracting people to live and work there.

-The CLÁR 2021 Scheme is now open for applications.
+The CLÁR 2021 Scheme is now closed for applications.

 CLÁR 2021 funding has been increased by 10% in recognition of the importance of the programme to some of our most remote rural areas.

-The Community Enhancement Programme: 2020 Fund for Community Centres and Community is now closed for applications.
+Community Enhancement Programme 2021 Scheme is now closed for applications.

 Community Environment Action Fund (Formerly LA21EPF)